gplepage/corrfitter/doc/html/_sources/corrfitter.txt

         List of labels for the sources in the eigen-basis: ``'0'``, ``'1'`` ...

+    .. attribute:: svdcorrection

+        The sum of the SVD corrections added to the data by the last call to :func:`EigenBasis.svd`.

+    .. attribute:: svdn

+        The number of degrees of freedom modified by the SVD correction in the last call to :func:`EigenBasis.svd`.

     .. attribute:: v

         ``v[a]`` is the eigenvector corresponding to source ``a``